alem0lars/configs_book/osx.md

 ## Some informations

-script-kiddies can follow the tutorial without knowing what they are actually doing, but the Hacker wants to know what he's doing, so here are some links:
+Some script-kiddies can follow the tutorial without knowing what they are actually doing, but the real Hacker wants to know what he's doing..
+Here there're some links:
 * [How to manage configurations using MR and VCSH](http://www.martin-burger.net/blog/unix-shell/manage-dotfiles-quickly-and-effortlessly/)